Chart Color Schemes

 Canadian lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Canadian statistical area (Lv2) is estimated to be around 4,266 as of November 2025.
-This figure represents an increase of 168 people since the 2021 Census, which recorded a population of 4,098.
-The change is inferred from AreaSearch's resident population estimate of 4,184 in June 2024 and an additional 150 validated new addresses since the Census date.
-This results in a population density ratio of 547 persons per square kilometer.
-The primary driver of population growth was overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+The estimated population of the suburb of Canadian is around 4,269 as of Feb 2026.
+This figure reflects an increase of 171 people since the 2021 Census, which reported a population of 4,098.
+The change is inferred from AreaSearch's estimation of the resident population at 4,184 in June 2024 and an additional 152 validated new addresses since the Census date.
+This results in a density ratio of 548 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the Canadian (SA2) is projected to experience a significant population increase of 1,561 persons, reflecting a total gain of 34.0% over the 17-year period.
+By 2041, the suburb is forecasted to expand by 1,543 persons, reflecting a gain of 33.8% in total over the 17-year period.

 Frequently Asked Questions - Population